joshed-io/estelle-and-josh/site/content/faq/the-week.md

 *This is the château where you’ll be feasting!*

 **What is the dress code?**
-Summer semiformal (is that a thing?).
-We want you to be comfortable!
-Button-downs, suits and blazers won't be out of place, nor will dresses, skirts and pantsuits.
+{{< wedding "dress_code" >}}

 **What will happen on the day of Friday, July 27?**
-We take a bus from Gramat to Paris and arrive in Paris at 7pm.
+We will take a bus from Gramat to Paris and arrive in Paris at 7pm.
 At 9pm, Estelle and Josh invite you to a reception at their apartment located at 143 Raspail Boulevard.

 **What will happen on the day of Saturday, July 28?**
 Starting at 4:30pm on Saturday, we will gather our friends and family in the center of Paris for a cheerful evening of celebration, food, drinks, and (of course!) dancing.
 You can see the full schedule at the end of this FAQ.